-Due to travel restrictions, almost no new foreign domestic helpers (FDW) are entering Singapore for employment.
-As such, the Ministry of Manpower (MOM) has made it easier for transfer maid to be hired among employers through the help of maid agencies.
-Whether you’re an employer wishing to transfer your maid, or an employer who wishes to hire a transfer maid, here’s everything you need to know about the process.
+Due to travel restrictions, almost no new foreign domestic helpers (FDW) are being hired in Singapore.
+As a result, the Ministry of Manpower (MOM) has made it easier by allowing employers to hire transfer maids through maid agencies.
+Here’s everything you need to know about the process.

 Why transfer maid?

-Currently, it’s a safe and low-risk method of hiring a maid.
-There’s lesser disease transmission risks as they’re not coming in from another country.
+This is currently a safe and low-risk way to hire a maid.
+There is less risk of disease transmission because they are not coming from another country.

-Also, employer who wishes to terminate their maid contract can do so through an employment agency even if the maid doesn’t have a new employer yet.
-The appointed agent will find her a new employer within 14 days, after which she must be repatriated to her country if not employed.
+Also, employers who wish to terminate their maid’s contract may do so through an employment agency even if the maid has not yet found a new employer.
+If she is not rehired within 14 days, she will be repatriated to her home country by the appointed agent.

-This acts as incentive for employers as they can save on expatriation and air ticket fees.
-Agencies that provide such services are registered and listed on the mycaregiver.sg website set up by The Association of Employment Agencies (Singapore), making the process easy for employers.
+Employers benefit from this because they save money on expatriation and air ticket costs.
+Agencies that provide such services are registered and listed on The Association of Employment Agencies website (mycaregiver.sg), making the process simple for employers.

 What are the benefits of hiring a transfer maid?

 #1 Lower cost for former and new employers

 Former employers can save money on their maid’s return ticket, while new employers avoid the costs of bringing in a new FDW into the country.
 These expenses include professional courses for new maids conducted by MOM.